lamassuiot/docs/docs/deployment/infra/kubernetes.md

 1. **Log in to the Keycloak Administration Console**: Open your web browser and navigate to the Keycloak Administration Console at
     `https://<lamasu-domain>/auth/admin`.
 Log in with your administrator credentials.
 These credentials has been provided during the helm chart configuration.

-1. **Select the "lamassu" Realm**: After logging in, use the dropdown menu in the top left corner to select the "lamassu" realm.
+1. **Select the "lamassu" Realm**: After logging in, use the dropdown menu in the top left corner to select the `lamassu` realm.
 This will take you to the realm where you want to create the user.

 1. **Navigate to the "Users" Section**: In the left-hand sidebar, locate and click on the "Users" option.
 Here, you'll see a list of existing users in the
-    "lamassu" realm.
+    `lamassu` realm.

 1. **Create a New User**: To create a new user, click the "Add User" button.
 This will open a form where you can configure the details of the new user.